Yujingoto/Goto_etal_PLoSCB2024/README.md

     python main.py
     ```

-and then you will get "data_{pred_num}_hebb.csv" and "data_{pred_num}_nohebb.csv".
+and then you will get "data_{pred_num}_ hebb.csv" and "data_{pred_num}_nohebb.csv".
-You can see the network's output time series of hebbian and non-hebbian network, respectively in these data files.
+These data files show the output time series of the Hebbian and non-Hebbian networks, respectively.

 ## Code Structure